wp-plugins/restrict-widgets/readme.txt

 * Select which widgets will be restricted to admins only
 * Select which widget options will be restricted to admins only
 * Choose to display or not widget options as groups
+* Option to modify the is_active_sidebar() function to use Restrict Widgets display settings
 * WPML compatible
 * Polylang compatible
 * .pot file for translations included